 To top off the hot pizzas, I sprinkled them with fresh basil from my patio pots.
 There’s nothing like fresh pizzas off the grill!
-I highly recommended trying it with fresh dough, but my easy go to is Naan bread that you can pick up in the grocery, usually near pita bread.
+I highly recommended trying it with fresh dough, but my easy go to is Naan bread like this that you can pick up in the grocery, usually near the pita bread.
 I’ve also used pita, tortillas and French bread.

 What are you reading?
 I hope you try Fat Vampire, and love Reginald as much as I do, and the Night Huntress Series by Jeaniene Frost!
 One series has sexy vampires and one has a fat vampire.
 I love vampires in all shapes and sizes!